peterroelants/problog_vagrant/README.md

 Increasing memory
 -----------------

 By default this VM is configured to use 2GB of memory.
-You can increase the memory by changing the `v.memory = 2048` line in the Vagrant file, followed by running `vagrant reload --provision` if the VM is running or just `vagrant up` if the VM is not yet running.
+You can increase the memory by changing the `v.memory = 2048` line in the Vagrant file, followed by running `vagrant reload --provision` if the VM is running, or just run `vagrant up` if the VM is not yet running.

 An other option is to increase the available memory in VirtualBox.
-Halt the VM with `vagrant halt`, start VirtualBox, select the Vagrant VM running ProbLog, go to *settings*, *System*, and change the allocated memory.
+Halt the VM with `vagrant halt`, start VirtualBox, select the Vagrant VM running ProbLog, go to *Settings*, *System*, and change the allocated memory.g